kallehiitola/evermail/Documentation/Security.md

 2. **Blazor WASM encryption pipeline**
    - `<InputFile>` streams the `.mbox` file in 1–4 MB chunks.
    - Each chunk is encrypted in-browser with AES-GCM (unique nonce per chunk), producing ciphertext + auth tag.
-   - Optional deterministic tokens: normalized terms are HMAC’d with the DEK (or a derived token key) so the server can index opaque tokens for equality search.
+   - Deterministic tag tokens (phase 1): user-provided tags (e.g., matter IDs) are normalized client-side, HMAC’d with a token key derived from the DEK + server-issued salt, and attached to the upload so the server can filter mailboxes without seeing plaintext.
-   - The browser uploads ciphertext, nonce, and metadata via HTTPS to `/api/v1/mailboxes/encrypted-upload` with `X-Evermail-Encrypted` headers describing the scheme.
+   - The browser now calls:
+     1. `POST /api/v1/mailboxes/encrypted-upload/initiate` → returns SAS URL + `tokenSalt`.
+     2. Streams ciphertext directly to blob storage (same as before).
+     3. `POST /api/v1/mailboxes/encrypted-upload/complete` → provides scheme metadata, key fingerprint, ciphertext size, and the hashed token sets.

 3. **Server-side handling**
    - APIs treat uploads as opaque blobs; no parsing occurs server-side.
    - Storage paths continue to include `tenantId` for multi-tenancy, and blobs remain under our existing TMK/DEK governance.
    - Workers skip ingestion for these mailboxes; exports simply return ciphertext for client-side decryption.
+   - Deterministic tag tokens are stored in the new `ZeroAccessMailboxTokens` table (TenantId + MailboxId + TokenType + TokenValue) and power equality filters without revealing the plaintext tag.

 4. **Search & UX**
    - Default behavior: users download/decrypt locally and search within the Blazor client (WASM reuses the same C# parser).